For those willing to visit Spain for a maximum of 90 days. Depending on your country of origin, applying for a visit visa will be required or not.

-Living in Spain can be regarded as living in paradise.
-A sunny weather throughout the whole year, a charming atmosphere, a delicious cuisine and tons of places to visit.
+Living in Spain can be regarded as paradise.
+A sunny weather throughout the whole year, a charming atmosphere, a delicious cuisine and tons of places to visit are some of the reasons to live in Spain.

 That is why it is one of the preferred destinations for expats worldwide who want to start their new life in a new country.
-But they face a problem here as non-European Union citizens.
-They need to get a visa in order to live and work legally in the country.
+But as non-EU citizens, they face the need to get a visa in order to live and work legally in the country.
 But, how to do it easily?
-And which are the different residency options in Spain?

 That depends on your country of origin.
 If you are from any European Union country, from Iceland, Norway or Switzerland; you don’t need a visa to visit, work or live in Spain.